cunnie/writings/i_am_become_forever.md

 "What kind of stress?"

 "To begin with, I'd like expose you to flashing lights.
-First, you're not an epileptic, are you?
+You're not an epileptic, are you?
 Good.
 I'd like to expose you to flashing lights in the frequency range of 5 to 30 Hz — which can trigger a seizure in someone with photosensitive epilepsy."

 Max set up the apparatus, and although staring at the flashing lights was uncomfortable, it didn't induce a seizure or brainwave anomalies.